m-n-zuk/DareIT_cloud_challenge/README.md

 # DareIT_cloud_challenge

-> description will be here... soon
+> description will be here... soon.
 > very sorry for the delay :'(

-> I am still fighting with kubernetes.
+> I am still fighting with kubernetes...